Cornish Celtic Way and the Two Cornish Caminos

 The cornish saints' way:

-• The western Cornish route passes close to the Eden Project and St Blazey continuing through Tywardreath, once the site of a medieval monastic settlement, before heading south and having the option of cutting out the coast path or following to arrive in Fowey.
+The western route passes close to the Eden Project before continuing through St Blazey and Tywardreath, once the site of a medieval monastic settlement.
+From here, walkers can choose to cut inland or follow the coast path south to arrive in the beautiful harbour town of Fowey.

 St Michael’s Way: